 Mathinna Falls Forest Reserve, Mathinna, Tasmania

-Mathinna Falls, located in the Mathinna Falls Forest Reserve, approximately 10 kms north of Mathinna, Tasmania, is a series of three excellent waterfalls, with different difficulties to get to.
-The first waterfall, the easiest to access is a short walk 15 minute return from the carpark, on an established bush trail, that guides you directly to the base of the waterfall.
+Mathinna Falls, located in the Mathinna Falls Forest Reserve, approximately 10 kms north of Mathinna, Tasmania, is a series of four excellent waterfalls totalling over 100 metres in height, with different difficulties to get to.
+The first waterfall, the easiest to access, is a short walk 15 minute return from the carpark on an established bush trail, that guides you directly to the base of the waterfall.
 Mathinna Falls is a very pretty waterfall, with the waterfall pictured above being having a height of approximately 25 metres.

 If you're only interested in exploring the main waterfall, Evercreech Falls is located 15 km's away, and combined, makes for a terrific day of sightseeing and exploring.